pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup_restore.md

 ### Backup A Standalone Enterprise Server

+!!!
+Attention
-- Make sure that `pachctl/kubectl` are pointing to the right cluster.
+     Make sure that `pachctl` and `kubectl` are pointing to the right cluster.
 Check your [Enterprise Server](../../../enterprise/auth/enterprise-server/setup/){target=_blank} context: `pachctl config get active-enterprise-context`, or `pachctl config set active-enterprise-context <my-enterprise-context-name> --overwrite` to set it.

-- [Pause the Enterprise Server](#suspend-operations) like you would pause a regular cluster by running `pachctl pause`.
-Make sure that [your active context points to the right cluster](#suspend-operations){target=_blank} first.
+- [Pause the Enterprise Server](#suspend-operations) like you would pause a regular cluster by running `pachctl enterprise pause` (Enterprise users), or using `kubectl`.

     !!!
+Note "kubectl users"
-Tip "Alternatively, you can use `kubectl`" Note that there is a difference with the pause of a regular cluster.
+         There is a difference with the pause of a regular cluster.
 The deployment of the enterprise server is named `pach-enterprise`; therefore, the first command should be:

          ```shell
          kubectl scale deployment pach-enterprise --replicas 0